rjdeliveryomaha/courierinvoice/extras/includes/README.md

 ```

 Index 0 will be added, as is, to the menu.
-It will then have any HTML tags striped, be converted to lowercase, spaces replaced with underscore and used as the id attribute of the page.
+It will then have any HTML tags striped, be converted to lowercase, spaces replaced with underscore and used as the id attribute of a ` div.page `.

-Index 1, if set and not null or an empty string, will be looked for first as a method in the Ticket, Route, Invoice, and Client classes then as a function in includes/user_functions.php to populate the page.
-This function should return HTML content.
+Index 1, if set and not null or an empty string, will be looked for first as a method in the Ticket, Route, Invoice, and Client classes then as a function in ../../includes/user_functions.php to populate the page.
+This function should ` return ` __not__ ` echo ` HTML content.

 Index 2, if set and not null or an empty string, will be added as the src of a script element.